In JavaScript, understanding data types, variables, and constants is crucial for writing efficient and functional code.

 A constant is a variable whose value cannot be changed once

 it has been assigned.
-You declare constants using the const
+You declare constants using the const keyword.
+Constants are

-block-scoped like variables declared with let
+block-scoped like variables declared with let.

 Declaring Constants